Mon – Sun: 24/7 Plumbing

 When to Speak to an Insurance Agent

 If you encounter unclear or confusing language in your policy regarding relining coverage, it’s wise to consult directly with your insurance agent.
-They can explain specific clauses, terms, and exclusions and how they may affect your particular situation.
+They can explain specific clauses, terms, and exclusions and how they may affect your situation.

-An agent can also advise if filing a claim seems advisable based on your circumstances or if coverage limitations would mean paying large out-of-pocket expenses anyway.
+An agent can advise if filing a claim seems advisable based on your circumstances or if coverage limitations would mean paying large out-of-pocket expenses anyway.

 Speaking Insurance Agency

 In the case of a denied claim, an insurance agent may be able to negotiate or appeal the decision for you if evidence warrants a reversal.
-Whenever policy interpretation is needed, or claims hit a snag, turn to your agent as an advocate.
+Whenever policy interpretation is needed or claims hit a snag, turn to your agent as an advocate.

 Agents have experience navigating claims and can cut through red tape.
 Speaking to an agent early in the process can help set realistic expectations and avoid disappointment later.